 What About Data Breaches?

 In today’s digital age, virtually all companies store and access personally identifiable information about third-parties.
 From customer email lists to payment information, data has become an integral part of running a company.
 This holds especially true for tech companies putting them at the greatest risk for having third-party information exposed, lost, or stolen.
 And, the exposure that comes along with having access to or storing this kind of data is not protected by a pure technology errors and omissions insurance policy.
 This is where cyber liability insurance comes into play.
 Cyber liability policies are specifically designed to cover the costs associated with a breach of third-party data in the event the data is lost or stolen.
 This, in itself, is the primary difference between tech E&O insurance and cyber insurance.
-In summary, technology E&O responds to the failure of a service or software and cyber responds to the loss of private third-party private information.
+In summary, technology E&O responds to the failure of a service or software and cyber liability responds to the loss of private third-party private information.

 bookmark_border Free Resource